Electogenius/bagel/REAdmE.md

 # 🥯

-a bad but simple-ish golfing language with an unusual approach
+a terrible but simple-ish golfing language with an unusual approach

-not exactly sure why I named it bagel
+the name "bagel" was derived from the abbreviation "BGL" (bad golfing language)

-## The idea that led to this entire thing:
+## The stupid idea that led to this entire stupid thing:
 "Hmm, instead of using a character to mark the end of, say, a string, why not specify the length of the string at the start?
 Oh wait the length specifier will also be 1 byte so nothing will change...

 Wait, then what if I specify the length of the string *in* the byte marking the start...
 I could use half a byte for it, strings over 16 bytes can have a different system"